-Our historical net tangible deficit as of December 31, 2013 was \$(95.1) million, or \$(8.34) per share of our common stock.
-Historical net tangible book value per share represents the amount of our total tangible assets less total liabilities, divided by 11,397,068 shares of our common stock outstanding as of December 31, 2013.
+Our historical net tangible deficit as of December 31, 2013 was \$(95.1) million, or \$(121.04) per share of our common stock.
+Historical net tangible book value per share represents the amount of our total tangible assets less total liabilities, divided by 785,531 shares of our common stock outstanding as of December 31, 2013.

-Our pro forma net tangible deficit as of December 31, 2013 was \$() million, or \$() per share of common stock.
-Pro forma net tangible book value per share represents the amount of our total tangible assets less our total liabilities, divided by the pro forma number of shares of our common stock outstanding on December 31, 2013, after giving effect to (i) the automatic conversion of all of our outstanding shares of preferred stock into shares of our common stock upon the closing of this offering, (ii) the issuance of shares of common stock upon the conversion of all outstanding principal and accrued interest on our 2013 convertible notes upon the closing of this offering, assuming an initial public offering price per share of \$, which is the midpoint of the estimated price range set forth on the cover page of this prospectus, and that the offering closes on , 2014 and (iii) the issuance of shares of common stock upon the conversion of all outstanding principal and accrued interest on our 2014 convertible notes, which convert at 77.5% of the initial public offering price, upon the closing of this offering, assuming an initial public offering price per share of \$, which is the midpoint of the estimated price range set forth on the cover page of this prospectus, and that the offering closes on
+Our pro forma net tangible deficit as of December 31, 2013 was \$(3.6) million, or \$(0.40) per share of common stock.
+Pro forma net tangible book value per share represents the amount of our total tangible assets less our total liabilities, divided by the pro forma number of shares of our common stock outstanding on December 31, 2013, after giving effect to (i) the automatic conversion of all of our outstanding shares of preferred stock into shares of our common stock upon the closing of this offering, (ii) the issuance of 1,293,986 shares of common stock upon the conversion of all outstanding principal and accrued interest as of December 31, 2013 on our 2013 convertible notes upon the closing of this offering, at the initial public offering price per share of \$7.00, and (iii) the reclassification of our preferred stock warrant liability to additional paid in capital, a component of stockholders (deficit) equity.

-After giving effect to our issuance and sale of shares of common stock in this offering at an assumed initial public offering price of \$ per share, which is the midpoint of the estimated price range set forth on the cover page of this prospectus, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma net tangible book value as of December 31, 2013 would have been \$ million, or \$ per share.
-This represents an immediate increase in pro forma net tangible book value per share of \$ to existing stockholders and immediate dilution of \$ in pro forma net tangible book value per share to new investors purchasing common stock in this offering.
+After giving effect to (i) our issuance and sale of 8,500,000 shares of common stock in this offering at the initial public offering price of \$7.00 per share, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us, (ii) the sale of our 2014 convertible notes and the issuance of 1,582,931 shares of common stock upon the conversion of all outstanding principal and interest on our 2014 convertible notes, which convert at 77.5% of the initial public offering price, or \$5.43 per share, upon the closing of this offering, and assuming that the offering closes on April 15, 2014, and (iii) the issuance of 25,316 shares of common stock upon the conversion of accrued interest on our 2013 convertible notes for the period beginning January 1, 2014 to April 15, 2014, our pro forma as adjusted net tangible book value as of December 31, 2013 would have been \$58.9 million, or \$3.10 per share.
+This represents an immediate increase in pro forma net tangible book value per share of \$3.50 to existing stockholders and immediate dilution of \$3.90 in pro forma net tangible book value per share to new investors purchasing common stock in this offering.
 Dilution per share to new investors is determined by subtracting pro forma net tangible book value per share after this offering from the initial public offering price per share paid by new investors.
 The following table illustrates this dilution on a per share basis:

-Assumed initial public offering price per share \$ Historical net tangible deficit per share as of December 31, 2013 \$ (8.34) Pro forma per share decrease attributable to pro forma transactions described in preceding paragraphs () Pro forma net tangible deficit per share as of December 31, 2013 () Increase per share attributable to sale of shares of common stock in this offering Pro forma net tangible book value per share after this offering \$ Dilution per share to new investors \$
+Assumed initial public offering price per share \$7.00 Historical net tangible deficit per share as of December 31, 2013 \$(121.04) Pro forma per share increase attributable to pro forma transactions described in preceding paragraphs 120.64 Pro forma net tangible deficit per share as of December 31, 2013 (0.40) Increase per share attributable to the conversion of notes and accrued interest 0.87 Increase per share attributable to sale of shares of common stock in this offering 2.63 Pro forma as adjusted net tangible book value per share after this offering \$3.10 Dilution per share to new investors \$3.90